History of the Cleveland Browns: Stefanski era: 2020–present

 The Cleveland Browns entered the 2022 offseason in need of significant offensive improvement.
 On March 12, 2022, the Browns acquired four-time Pro Bowl receiver Amari Cooper in a trade with the Dallas Cowboys.
 Jarvis Landry was released soon after.
 On March 18, the Browns traded six draft picks, including three first-round picks, to the Houston Texans in exchange for 26-year-old quarterback Deshaun Watson, a three-time Pro Bowler.
 The Browns consequently traded Baker Mayfield to the Carolina Panthers.

 The trade for Watson was highly controversial: at the time of the trade, Watson faced 22 active civil lawsuits accusing him of sexual assault and sexual misconduct.
 Watson had sat out the entire 2021 season while criminal and civil litigation proceeded and the NFL conducted its own investigation.
 The Browns executed the trade days after a grand jury declined to press any criminal charges against Watson.
 As part of the trade, the Browns gave Watson a fully guaranteed 5-year, $230 million contract, the most guaranteed money given to a player in NFL history.
 Watson eventually reached a settlement with the NFL, agreeing to an 11-game suspension and a $5 million fine.

-Ironically, the Cleveland Browns began the 2022 season against the Carolina Panthers and their former quarterback Baker Mayfield.
+The Browns began the 2022 season against their former quarterback Baker Mayfield and the Carolina Panthers.
 With Watson serving his 11-game suspension, journeyman quarterback Jacoby Brissett started for the Browns.
 The Browns won 26–24 thanks to a game-winning 58-yard field goal by rookie kicker Cade York in his professional debut.
-The Browns, who finished the 2021 NFL season with the lowest field goal percentage of any team in the NFL, drafted York in the fourth round of the 2022 NFL Draft.
-It was the highest any kicker had been drafted since 2016.
 The win was the Browns' first in a season opener since 2004, and their first victory in a road season opener since 1994.

+Week 1 of the 2023 season the Cleveland Browns won their first home game opener since 2004 by defeating the Bengals 24–3.
+It was the first time since 1993–1994 seasons that the Browns won consecutive opening day games.
+On December 17, the Browns defeated the Chicago Bears 20–17 to secure their 4th winning season since the Browns' reactivation in 1999.
+The team finished 2023 with a 11–6 record, good for second place in the AFC North, but would meet a quick exit in the playoffs at the hands of the Houston Texans in the Wild Card round, 45–14.

+As of 2024, the Browns and Detroit Lions are the only two NFL teams to have played in 58 seasons of the Super Bowl era to never have a Super Bowl appearance.
+The Browns have had 5 opportunities to reach the big game: Loss to Baltimore Colts, 34–0 in the 1968 NFL championship to advance to Super Bowl III; loss to Minnesota Vikings, 27–7 in the 1969 NFL championship to advance to Super Bowl IV; 3 losses in the AFC championship game against the Denver Broncos to advance to Super Bowls XXI, XXII, and XXIV.